Interview with Nina

 Q. As a management coach, what makes you different from other management trainers or L&D professionals?

-When I’m called into a company, I begin by establishing individual needs using the one-to-one UMF process <insert link to UMF page>.
+When I’m called into a company, I begin by establishing individual needs using the one-to-one UMF process.
 It is only after these initial assessments that I look to identify thematic overlaps between individuals.
 If similarities emerge, workshops or group coaching are likely to be beneficial.

 However, if a pain point is unique to one person, I would recommend one-to-one coaching.
 My process therefore produces a bespoke coaching programme where I can be sure that the client receives the support they need.
 I actively encourage managers to support one another as each person embarks on their own growth journey.

 Q. Why did you develop the Unique Management Footprint©?

 As a qualified coach, I’m trained to ask powerful questions that can draw out hidden issues and pinpoint areas of improvement.
 I created the UMF to help us look beyond an immediate pain issue and consider more broadly a manager’s mindset, knowledge, skills, experience and behaviour.
 This lets us move away from invoking disciplinary and capability procedures and focus on developing behaviours and skills.

 My fundamental belief has always been that people build businesses and it’s vitally important to invest in managers’ training and development.